Journal of an Aspiring Artist: On a Sleepless Dawn

 Few weeks gone now, to fishing, perhaps?
 Joy comes to mind when gone is followed by fishing.
 Why?
 I don't know.
 It is wonderful, no?
 And where will weeks want to go if not fishing?
 I have never done it, gone fishing.
 I am not sure I would like the act, yet I like very much the words because of the feeling––not unlike a welcoming splash of cold water on heated skin on a scorching summer day––that somehow sprinkles down on me through them: gone fishing.
 And for the few weeks gone fishing I have been creating more than I have done for a long time.
 It feels like an act of emptying.
 Nana's death is doing something to me, and though I am yet to fathom its form I like it loads.
 I have even submitted some works, finally! and allowed myself the glorious agony of rejection letters.
 It is worth noting that literary magazines are gentler in their turndowns than retailers.
 When I got my first rejection letter, I was quite surprised by the care that went into it, and I noticed the trail of empathy in the others that followed.
 I am not used to this, I am much more familiar to the often cold rebuffs one receives in submitting craftwork to retailers to be considered for sale in their boutiques.
-Although business submissions requires a lot more work than submitting verse or image to a literary magazine, the response of the former has less heart than that of the latter.
+Although business submissions require a lot more work than submitting verse or image to a literary magazine, the response of the former has less heart than that of the latter.
 But there haven’t only been turndowns, a poem made it through.
 A simple, playful poem.